 - What if I have a disciplinary record?

-It is always best to answer questions concerning your disciplinary record fully and openly, and to provide an explanation.
-Disciplinary records are reviewed on a case-by-case basis and are not necessarily viewed as negative.
+It is always best to answer questions concerning your disciplinary record fully and openly, and to provide the requisite accompanying explanation.
+Withholding information that, in the future, may be reported by your schools, places of employment, or other establishments can adversely affect evaluation if not included in your application.
+Please be advised that disciplinary records are reviewed on a case-by-case basis and are not necessarily viewed as inherently negative.

 - What is your deferral policy?